athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

 (besides the date and time); they are:

-ˆ globalactivepower: The total active power consumed by the household (kilowatts).
+- globalactivepower: The total active power consumed by the household (kilowatts).

-ˆ globalreactivepower: The total reactive power consumed by the household (kilowatts).
+- globalreactivepower: The total reactive power consumed by the household (kilowatts).

-ˆ voltage: Average voltage (volts).
+- voltage: Average voltage (volts).

-ˆ globalintensity: Average current intensity (amps).
+- globalintensity: Average current intensity (amps).

-ˆ submetering 1 : Active energy for kitchen (watt-hours of active energy).
+- submetering 1 : Active energy for kitchen (watt-hours of active energy).

-ˆ submetering 2 : Active energy for laundry (watt-hours of active energy).
+- submetering 2 : Active energy for laundry (watt-hours of active energy).

-ˆ submetering 3 : Active energy for climate control systems (watt-hours of active energy).
+- submetering 3 : Active energy for climate control systems (watt-hours of active energy).

     Active and reactive energy refer to the technical details of alternative current.
 In general